mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/getting_started/installation/installation.md

 yum install -y gcc gcc-c++
 ```

-### vLLM MindSpore Installation
+### vLLM-MindSpore Plugin Installation

-vLLM MindSpore can be installed in the following two ways. **vLLM MindSpore Quick Installation** is suitable for scenarios where users need quick deployment and usage. **vLLM MindSpore Manual Installation** is suitable for scenarios where users require custom modifications to the components.
+vLLM-MindSpore Plugin can be installed in the following two ways. **vLLM-MindSpore Plugin Quick Installation** is suitable for scenarios where users need quick deployment and usage. **vLLM-MindSpore Plugin Manual Installation** is suitable for scenarios where users require custom modifications to the components.

-- **vLLM MindSpore Quick Installation**
+- **vLLM-MindSpore Plugin Quick Installation**

-    To install vLLM MindSpore, user needs to pull the vLLM MindSpore source code and then runs the following command to install the dependencies:
+    To install vLLM-MindSpore Plugin, user needs to pull the vLLM-MindSpore Plugin source code and then runs the following command to install the dependencies:

     ```bash
     git clone https://gitee.com/mindspore/vllm-mindspore.git